-This tips sits at number one with good reason.
-One of the most common complaints I hear in portrait photographers’ forums is that of the reluctant father/husband – the guy who turns up to the family portrait session, looking like it’s the last place on earth he wants to be.
-His crankiness is infectious, and makes your job of capturing all those joyful family connections close to impossible.
+One of the most common complaints I encounter on portrait photography forums is that men tend to be very reluctant when involved in family photoshoots.
+They turn up to the family shoot looking like it’s the last place on earth they want to be, and their crankiness is infectious.
+Pretty soon, everyone is annoyed, and it makes your job of capturing all those joyful family connections close to impossible.

-I confess, it was one of my bugbears also until I realized how often I’d been leaving male partners out of the consultation process altogether.
-In every grumpy dad case I encountered, I had mistakenly assumed that the women I spoke to during consultation would communicate everything to their partners, and in turn, share with me any concerns their partners had.
+I confess that this was also one of my bugbears – until I realized a problem.
+You see, I was often leaving male partners out of the consultation process.
+And in every grumpy dad case I encountered, I mistakenly assumed that the woman I spoke with during the consultation would communicate everything to their partner and communicate any concerns their partner might have.

-Following a major light-bulb moment, I started to include men in the process, and it made a world of difference.
-Turns out, they just want to be heard.
-The more you engage with a man before the shoot, the more comfortable he will be when you are wielding a camera, and the better the photos you will get.
-This applies whether you’re photographing a paying client, the guy next door, or your brother.
+Following a major light-bulb moment, I started to include men in the consultations, and it made a world of difference.
+As it turned out, my male clients just wanted to be heard!
+The more you engage with men before the shoot, the more comfortable they will be when you’re wielding a camera, and the better the photos will turn out.
+(This applies whether you’re photographing a paying client, the guy next door, or your brother.)

-Ask him if he has any features he’s sensitive about.
-A prominent nose, a double chin, acne scarring and a bit of a tummy are common sensitivities.
-Allow him to express his insecurities without feeling silly, and reassure him that you can work around these with posing, camera angles, lighting, and post-processing.
+So before you conduct a photoshoot that involves a man, talk with him.
+Ask him if he has any features he’s sensitive about (a prominent nose, a double chin, acne scarring, and a bit of a tummy are common sensitive areas).
+Allow him to express his insecurities without feeling silly, and reassure him that you can work around these via posing, camera angles, lighting, and post-processing.

 Ask him what kind of clothes he feels good in, and make sure he understands how these may work for or against him in photographs.
 Tread gently; if it’s a family session, there’s a good chance his partner is already on his case.